rsdoiel/antenna/planet.md

 ---

-## Trump to call Putin in push for Ukraine ceasefire
+## Russia, Ukraine to begin peace talks immediately - Trump

 date: 2025-05-19, from: RTÉ News

-Donald Trump will speak by phone later with Russia's Vladimir Putin as part of the US leader's effort to end the war set off by Moscow's 2022 invasion of Ukraine.
+Donald Trump said Russia and Ukraine had agreed to "immediately" start ceasefire talks after the US president spoke for more than two hours on the phone to Russian counterpart Vladimir Putin.

 <br>